Prepare training data for Custom Neural Voice

 Data files are automatically validated when you select Submit.
 Data validation includes series of checks on the audio files to verify their file format, size, and sampling rate.
 If there are any errors, fix them and submit again.

 After you upload the data, you can check the details in the training set detail view.
-On the Overview tab, you can further check the pronunciation scores and the noise level for each of your data.
-The pronunciation score ranges from 0-100.
+On the detail page, you can further check the pronunciation issue and the noise level for each of your data.
+The pronunciation score at the sentence level ranges from 0-100.
 A score below 70 normally indicates a speech error or script mismatch.
+Utterances with an overall score lower than 70 will be rejected.
 A heavy accent can reduce your pronunciation score and affect the generated digital voice.

 Resolve data issues online